y0ung4my/librarycatalog/README.md

 **DONE** As a librarian, I should only be able to create, update and delete if I am logged in.
 All users should be able to have read functionality.
 (Hint: authorize CUD routes for books.)

-* As a librarian, I want to search for a book by author or title, so that I can find a book when there are a lot of books in the library.
+**DONE** As a librarian, I want to search for a book by author or title, so that I can find a book when there are a lot of books in the library.

 * As a patron, I want to check a book out, so that I can take it home with me.
 I should only be able to do this if I am logged in.